ruby-concurrency/concurrent-ruby/docs-source/thread_pools.md

 ## CachedThreadPool

-A [CachedThreadPool](http://ruby-concurrency.github.io/concurrent-ruby/Concurrent/CachedThreadPool.html) will create as many threads as necessary for work posted to it.
+A {Concurrent::CachedThreadPool} will create as many threads as necessary for work posted to it.
 If you post work to a `CachedThreadPool` when all its existing threads are busy, it will create a new thread to execute that work, and then keep that thread cached for future work.
 Cached threads are reclaimed (destroyed) after they are idle for a while.

 CachedThreadPools typically improve the performance of programs that execute many short-lived asynchronous tasks.